mascah/cookiecutter-turbo-django/docs/0-introduction/why-this-template-cited.rst

 - The codebase remains navigable as it grows

 DHH's Basecamp team demonstrates this works: 12 developers serving millions of users across six platforms with a majestic monolith.

+Architectural Governance
+^^^^^^^^^^^^^^^^^^^^^^^^

+Good intentions aren't enough.
+Module boundaries erode without enforcement.
+The template documents patterns for maintaining architectural integrity:

+- **import-linter** analyzes your import graph and enforces contracts between modules
+- **Architectural tests** with grimp catch violations in your test suite
+- **Service layer patterns** make boundaries explicit in code

+These tools transform "don't import from other modules" from a convention that developers may forget into a CI check that fails the build.
+See :doc:`/4-guides/module-boundary-enforcement` for implementation details.

 Further Reading
 ---------------